 adb shell dumpsys

-command is a powerful one.
-It provides comprehensive information about system services.
+The adb shell dumpsys command is a powerful one.
+It provides comprehensive information (diagnostic output) about Android system services.
 Developers often use this to extract in-depth details for troubleshooting.

 Example: